 Polycystic ovary syndrome

-PCOS affects around 7% of pre-menopausal women.
+PCOS affects around 10% of women of reproductive age.

 - Anabolic steroids

 - Danazol (Danocrine®)

 Sometimes hirsutism cannot be traced back to a certain cause or other medical conditions.
 Cosmetic treatments are usually recommended in those cases to help women who struggle with male pattern hair growth.